-What Is Alternative Minimum Tax?
+What is Alternative Minimum Tax?

-- Complete your regular return.
+- Complete your regular tax return.

 - Complete AMT Form 6251.

 - Pay the higher of the two taxes.

 There’s no easy way to see if you’re subject to the AMT.
 However, you could be subject to it if you: